miroapp/app-examples/examples/monetization-with-stripe/README.md

 - Your development environment includes [Node.js 14.13](https://nodejs.org/en/download) or a later version.
 - All examples use `npm` as a package manager and `npx` as a package runner.

+# 📖 Associated Developer Tutorial <a name="tutorial"></a>

+> To view a more in depth developer tutorial
+> of this app (including code explanations) see the [Monetization with Miro and Stripe tutorial](https://developers.miro.com/docs/monetization-with-miro-stripe) on Miro's Developer documentation.

 # ✅ Stripe Prerequisites <a name="stripeprerequisites"></a>

 1. [Create a account](https://dashboard.stripe.com/register) or [login](https://dashboard.stripe.com/login) on Stripe